NBA 2K19 Ratings: Los Angeles Lakers Starting Lineup Revealed

-With the release of popular EA Sports video game NBA 2K19 set to for September 11 (or September 7 for pre-orders), the player ratings are slowly coming out.
+With the release of popular video game NBA 2K19 set for September 11 (or September 7 for pre-orders), the player ratings are slowly coming out.
 And when breaking down some starting lineups compared to others, it almost seems a bit unfair.

 As you can probably guess, one of the teams who has an impressive all-around group in 2K19 is the LeBron James-led Los Angeles Lakers.
 But the current projected starters for the Lakers don’t include point guard Lonzo Ball due to his injury, so it’d look even better with him in the mix.